PieceOfBeef/Web-Archive/README.md

 # Web Archive

 ## Overview
-Web Archive is a simple static website designed to provide a platform for archiving web pages.
+**Web Archive** is a simple static website designed to provide a platform for archiving various types of content, primarily web pages, but also files, images, and videos.
 The site features a clean, modern design with a dark theme, making it easy to navigate and visually appealing.

 ## Features
 - Dark mode interface for easy reading.
+- Ability to archive web pages, files, images, and videos.
 - Simple search functionality (currently not implemented).
 - Responsive design that works on various devices.
 - Easy to deploy on GitHub Pages.